Functionals in the Clouds: An abstract architecture of serverless Cloud-Native Apps: Serverless computing paradigm

 \subsection{An abstract view of serverless architecture of microservice}

-Formal foundations of serverless computing is a hot research subject in academic community, see for example Jangda et al. 2019 \cite{jangda2019formal}, Obetz et al. 2020 \cite{obetz2020formalizing}, and Gerasimov 2019 \cite{gerasimov2019dsl}.
+Formal foundations of serverless computing is an important research subject in academic community, see for example Jangda et al. 2019 \cite{jangda2019formal}, Obetz et al. 2020 \cite{obetz2020formalizing}, and Gerasimov 2019 \cite{gerasimov2019dsl}.
 They are based on classic (based on von Neumann programming style) formal techniques like operational semantics.

 The key concept for the proposed abstract architecture of microservice is {\em relation}.
-An event may be defined as an evaluation of a relation to be either {\em true} or {\em false}.
+An event may be defined as a relation evaluated to be either {\em true} or {\em false}.

 Once proper relations are defined, the constructor {\em if-then-else} can be used to compose functions into dataflows.

-Incoming messages to a microservice can be considered as {\em coarse events} to be processed in order to evaluate relations that (as conditions) trigger functions.
+Messages, incoming to a microservice, can be considered as {\em coarse events} to be processed in order to evaluate relations that (as conditions) trigger functions.

 We need a formal framework to define functions and relations.
-Let us start with types, and let $T$ denote a type with superscripts and/or subscripts if needed.
-We might think of them as data types in programming languages; at this level of abstraction it is not essential.
+Let us start with types, and let $T$ denote a type, with superscripts and/or subscripts if needed.
+We can think of them as data types in programming languages; at this level of abstraction it is not important.
 Let $a:T$ denote that object $a$ is of type $T$.
+Let